 Appointed to the Little Rock Municipal Airport Commission in February 2015 and reappointed in December 2018, Commissioner Stacy Hurst is no stranger to public service.

-Hurst was appointed by Governor Asa Hutchinson to lead the Department of Arkansas Heritage.
-As director, and a member of the governor’s cabinet, she oversees seven agencies that preserve and enhance the state's heritage, promote tourism and oversee parks for the state of Arkansas.
+Hurst was appointed by Governor Asa Hutchinson as Secretary of Parks, Tourism and Heritage.
+As a member of the governor’s cabinet, she oversees multiple agencies that preserve and enhance the state's heritage, promote tourism and oversee parks for the state of Arkansas.
 She also served as a member of Governor Hutchinson’s transition team following his election in November 2014.

 Secretary Hurst has worked as marketing director for Tipton & Hurst, Inc., and served as vice president of Arkansas Children’s Hospital Foundation.

 From 2002 until 2014, Hurst represented Ward 3 on the Little Rock City Board.
 She served as vice mayor from 2007 until 2008.
 Prior to her election to the City Board, she was co-chair of the Vision Little Rock Parks and Recreation Workgroup.
 Hurst also served as a member of the Little Rock Zoo Board of Governors from 2000 to 2002.

 Secretary Hurst chaired a three-year, community-wide planning process that led to a vision and master plan for the renovation of War Memorial Park.
 Since the plan’s adoption, more than $2 million has been devoted to improvements within this signature park.